eddelbuettel/dtts/README.md

 #### `grid.align`

-This function adds one more dimension to the function `align` in the sense that instead of taking a vector `y`, it constructs it as a grid that has as interval the value supplied in the argument `by`.
+This function adds one more dimension to the function `align`.
+Instead of taking a vector `y`, it constructs a grid that has as interval the value supplied in the argument `by`.
 The interval is controllable (with arguments `ival_start`, `ival_end`, `ival_sopen`, `ival_eopen`) but it is likely that in most cases the default will be used which is the grid interval.
-As for `align`, the caller can specify `func`.
+As in the case of `align`, the caller can specify `func`.
 Finally, note that `by` can be either a `nanoduration` or a `nanoperiod`.
-In the latter case, as for the other functions, the argument `tz` must be supplied so that the `nanoperiod` interval can be anchored in a specific timezone.
+In the latter case, as for the other functions, the argument `tz` must be supplied so that the `nanoperiod` interval can be anchored to a specific timezone.

-The following example is the same as for the `align` function, but shows how the vector `t2` does not need to be supplied as it is instead constructed by `grid.align`:
+The following example is the same as for the `align` function, but shows that the vector `t2` does not need to be supplied as it is instead constructed by `grid.align`:

 ~~~ R